dotlang/language/functions.md

 7. Optional arguments: When calling a function, you can ommit arguments that are at the end and accept `nothing` (Example 14).
 8. If a function is being called with literals (compile time known values), compiler will try to evaluate it during compilation.
 9. Above point is used in generic types (Example 15).
+10. Module level functions that start with `_test` and have no input are considered unit test functions.
+You can later instruct compiler to run them (Example 16).

 **Examples**